seyuboglu/terra/README.md

 ```
 A couple things to notice:
 1. __`run_id`__ – When we call `download_iris`, the run is recorded in the `terra` database and assigned a unique `run_id`.
 At any time in the future, we can use that `run_id` to fetch info about the run: `terra.inp(run_id=1)`, `terra.get_meta(run_id=1)`, `terra.get_log(run_id=1)`, `terra.get_run_dir(run_id=1)`.
 2. __`Artifact`__ – Objects returned from a `Task` are serialized and written to disk.
 If you inspect `data_df`, you'll notice that it's not actually a Pandas DataFrame but rather a `terra.io.Artifact`.
 In `terra`, an `Artifact` is simply a pointer to an object that was created by a task run and written to disk.
 To access the underlying DataFrame, we can just call `data_df.load()`.
-Later on, in a different python process or notebook, we can access this artifact same artifact by simply calling `terra.out(run_id=1)`.
+Later on, in a different python process or notebook, we can access this same artifact by simply calling `terra.out(run_id=1)`.

 Let's create a second `Task` for the next step of our project: splitting the dataset into training and test splits:
 ```python